python151/FBLA_2021-2022_Game_Development/README.md

 <h3> For a development version</h3>
 For a development version you can simply clone the repository onto your computer, and you will then have access to all the source code for the game available.

+# External Sources and Materials

+We used images from: https://wallpapercave.com/penny-arcade-wallpapers, and a 2d template from https://docs.unity3d.com/2019.3/Documentation/Manual/ProjectTemplates.html.